navapbc/template-infra/infra/README.md

 # Overview

 This project practices infrastructure-as-code and uses the [Terraform framework](https://www.terraform.io).
 This directory contains the infrastructure code for this project, including infrastructure for all application resources.
 This terraform project uses the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
-It is based on the [Nava platform infrastructure template](https://github.com/navapbc/template-infra).

 ## 📂 Directory structure

-The structure for the infrastructure code looks like this:
+The directory structure looks like this:

 ```text
 infra/                  Infrastructure code